 Thanks to Spotify TUI.

 I still love Apple Music, particularly for the way I can incorporate music that is not in the catalog from my own library.
 With some fairly esoteric music in my collection, this feature is invaluable.
 I can't help but look over the hedge at my neighbor's house, though.
 Especially since my son, who has Apple Music with our family subscription, still chooses to use the free version of Spotify with ads so he can see what his friends are listening to and display his "now playing" in a Discord chat.
-When someone prefers the free tier of one service over the paid tier of another, that's saying something.
+When someone prefers the free tier of one service over the premium tier of another, that's saying something.